10 We have an altar from which those who serve the tabernacle have no right to eat.

 The emphasis on the word “we” is a contrast to those “carried about with strange doctrines” of the previous verse.

-The “altar” here is not a physical altar, but it refers to Christ’s sacrificial death on the cross.
+The “altar” here is not a physical altar but refers to Christ’s sacrificial death on the cross.
 He fulfilled the purposes of Old Testament sacrifices.
 His altar was unique and not just any system of sacrifice.

 from which those who serve the tabernacle have no right to eat.

-“Those who serve” here are the priests from the Old Testament.
-The sin offering removed impurity from the community (Le 4:1-21) and individuals (Le 4:22-35).
+“Those who serve” here were the priests from the Old Testament.
+The sin offering removed impurity from the community (Le 4:1–21) and individuals (Le 4:22–35).
 This offering for the community could not be eaten by the priests.
-These sacrifices had to be burned outside the camp of Israel (Le 4:11-12, 20-21; 6:30; 16:27).
+These sacrifices had to be burned outside the camp of Israel (Le 4:11–12, 20–21; 6:30; 16:27).
 An offering presented for the guilt that affected the nation of Israel could not be eaten (Le 6:30).
-Levitical priests have no standing in the church.
-Those who serve the rites and ceremonies of Judaism are excluded from the “altar” of Christ.
+Levitical priests had no standing in the church.
+Those who served the rites and ceremonies of Judaism were excluded from the “altar” of Christ.

 Faith for the genuine believer brings the “right” of access to God by “grace.”
 Grace is all that God provides toward the believer.